 What’s a drive along the Hume Highway with a dog, without stopping at Gundagai for a selfie with the famous Dog on the Tucker Box?

-This famous dog statue is smaller than expected, but still a worthwhile stop.
-It’s easier accessed while driving northbound.
+It’s easier to access this spot when driving northbound.
 Adjacent to the carpark are a few other tourist spots to visit, including a cafe selling coffee and local goods, plus a local apple vendor when I last visited.

 HMAS Otway Submarine, Holbrook